 After conversion of the value to the target type, if the target subtype is constrained, a check is performed that the value satisfies this constraint.
-If the target subtype excludes the null value, then a check is made that the value is not null.
+If the target subtype excludes null, then a check is made that the value is not null.